KabbAmine/vFinder.vim/README.md

 " Same thing but with fuzzy mode enabled call vfinder#i('files', {'fuzzy': 1})

-" Fuzzy mode in a vertical split window and an initial query call vfinder#i('tags_in_buffer', {
+" Fuzzy mode in a vertical split window and an initial query for filtering call vfinder#i('tags_in_buffer', {
         \   'fuzzy': 1
         \   'win_pos': 'vertical',
         \   'query': expand('<cexpr>')
+        \ })

+" You can pass an argument(s) to the source, here an example with an initial query for the grep source call vfinder#i('grep', {
+        \   'args': 'foo'
         \ })

 " Custom source